kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 kustomize build .
 ```

 The output shows that labels are added to the `metadata` field and the `labels.includeSelectors` field is used to add labels to the selector and template fields for applicable Resources.
-However, the [Service Resource API] does not have a template field, and Kustomize does not add this field.
+However, the [Service] Resource does not have a template field, and Kustomize does not add this field.
 ```yaml
 apiVersion: v1
 kind: Service